 On the opposite end of pixel art’s rugged pixels lies the impeccable smoothness of vector art.
 Instead of fixed bitmaps, vectors allow 2D assets created from mathematical lines and curves.
 But what are the benefits of using such a crisp game art?

 First, vectors remain editable and infinitely scalable without losing quality.
 Game elements gracefully resize for any platform or resolution.
 Vectors also enable ultra-fluid animations unrestricted by jagged edges.
 File sizes stay compact yet allow extensive editing.
-Combined with sophisticated shaders, vectors imitate countless illustration styles.
+Combined with sophisticated shaders, vectors imitate countless styles in illustration services.

 Vector art projects clean elegance prized in games like Cuphead.
 Precisely defined shapes, typography, and lines construct polished aesthetics.
 Vectors excel at geometric structures but also handle flowing elements like hair or smoke.
 Layers keep assets modular for animation.
 Post-processing adds flair, like paper or canvas textures.
 In masterful hands, vector art achieves refined game visuals impossible with other mediums.